Insect Management Considerations in Hemp Production

-The Hemp Insect Website is giving particular attention to insects and mites that are present within the western region of the United States.
-Furthermore, you will see that there is presently a particular focus on what is present in Colorado, as preliminary surveys have been made in this state in 2015-2016.
-However, as the goal of this website is to provide progressively more comprehensive treatment of insects associated with hemp production, submission of photos and inquiries about insects observed on hemp from anywhere in the United States are also encouraged.
+At present the Hemp Insect Website does give particular attention to insects and mites that are present within the High Plains/Rocky Mountain area of the western United States.
+This is because, to date, the most extensive surveys of hemp insects have occurred in this region, mostly in Colorado from 2015 to the present.
+However, the goal of this website is to provide progressively more comprehensive treatment of insects associated with hemp production throughout North America.
+Submission of photos and inquiries about insects observed on hemp is encouraged from anywhere and the website should expand as the field of hemp insect pest management develops in the United States and Canada.

 Note: This website is limited to insect issues involving hemp, defined as Cannabis grown for seed, fiber, or non-THC pharmaceutical products.
 This is not a forum for marijuana.
 Industrial hemp means a plant of the genus Cannabis and any part of the plant, whether growing or not, containing a delta-9 tetrahydrocannabinol (THC) concentration of no more than three-tenths of one percent (0.3%) on a dry weight basis.

 Please send in your hemp insect pictures!